cirosantilli/linux-cheat/kernel/source-tree.md

 This also means that firmware could be a source of security vulnerability, as it is an undocumented feature of the hardware.

 The Linux kernel must fix firmware feed to devices so that they are in a known documented state, against which drivers can be coded.

+## Vocabulary

+### Sub-leaves

+In the context of CPUID and `/proc/cpuinfo`, most CPUID take a single input: eax.

+But recent CPUID instructions are also taking ecx as a second level after eax, thus the leaf of a two level tree.